aruna-x/cookie-loving-monster-in-danger/README.md

 #### By _**Aruna Evan and Lisa Primeaux-Redmond**_

-#### _A demonstration site showcasing HTML, CSS, and JavaScript, our "Cookie-Loving Monster in Danger!" is an interactive trivia game.
+#### _"Cookie-Loving Monster in Danger!" is an interactive trivia game.
 Users select a category and difficulty level to view a question and then input their answers below.
 Correct answers advance the blue monster toward a plate of cookies, and the game is won when he reaches his goal._

 ## Technologies Used